HueCodes/C-Sudoku-Solver/README.md

 ## Contributing

-Feel free to fork this project and submit pull requests for any improvements!
+Feel free to fork this project and submit pull requests for any improvements

 ---

-**Happy Sudoku Solving!** 🧩